 The REP GRM has been established and is already accessible to communities to send their concerns and complaints.
-Citizens will be informed about the GRM mechanism before commencement of work through municipalities (i.e. through public announcement letters that will be posted at the public board of concerned municipalities including the number of Contractor's site engineer to be contacted and also through project sign boards).
+Citizens will be informed about the GRM mechanism before commencement of work through municipalities.
 This multi-channeled GRM has three levels:

-- Level 1: If any person has any complaint or concern regarding the project implementation, he/she can lodge an oral or written grievance to the site Manager.
+• Level 1: If any person has any complaint or concern regarding the project implementation, he/she can lodge an oral or written grievance to the site Manager.
 In case an oral complaint is made, it should be written by the Contractor Social expert.
-The issue must be resolved within a maximum duration of one week. - Level 2: If the person is not satisfied with the action of the Contractor, he/ she can send the complaint to the PIU social specialist through Phone: 01980096 ext:317, Email: GRM.REP@cdr.gov.lb or official letter registered at the CDR.
-The issue shall be resolved within a maximum of two weeks. - Level 3: If the person is not satisfied with the decision of the social specialist of PIU, he or she can bring the complaint to the attention of the PIU Director's Office.
+The issue must be resolved within a maximum duration of one week.

+- Level 2: If the person is not satisfied with the action of the Contractor, he/ she can send the complaint to the PIU social specialist through Phone: 01980096 ext:317, Email: GRM.REP@cdr.gov.lb or official letter registered at the CDR.
+The issue shall be resolved within a maximum of two weeks. - Level 3: If the person is not satisfied with the decision of the social specialist of PIU, he or she can bring the complaint to the attention of the PIU Director's Office through phone call (01980096 ext:159).
 Once the PIU Director receives the complaint, it needs to be resolved within a maximum of two weeks.
 Citizen can also register an official letter at the CDR (Address: Tallet al Serail Riad el Solh, Beirut Lebanon).

 The GRM for internal employees follows a similar structure, but with different contact people for each level.
-Level 1 involves the health and safety officer and E&S expert, and Level 2 is reported to the PIU Director, with the same one-week resolution timeframe
+Level 1 involves the health and safety officer and E&S expert, and Level 2 is reported to the PIU Director, with the same resolution timeframe